youtubeps/youtubeps.github.io/_includes/introduce.md

 ## Who are we ?
 Youtube Channel Link : [Professional Spectator](https://www.youtube.com/channel/UCqI5lyTpC79pOy2D-VXAMdA?view_as=subscriber)

-We are managing a Youtube channel called “Professional Spectator”, which shows the latest meta and play tips for Korean users by analyzing professional players’ plays and available statistical data.
+We are managing a Youtube channel called *“Professional Spectator”*, which shows the latest meta and play tips for Korean users by analyzing professional players’ plays and available statistical data.

 ## What do we do ?